Eichler Flooring Ideas

 Below are a few flooring option pictures to inspire fellow Eicher and mid-century modern homeowners.
 If you have flooring pictures that you would like to share with fellow owners of Joseph Eichler homes, please e-mail them to Team@EichlerForSale.com.

-Bamboo Flooring While probably not the preferred material for Eichler or mid-century modern 'purists', Bamboo is an en vogue flooring material which has increased in popularity over the last few years because of its aesthetic appeal, reasonable cost and reputation as an eco-friendly, "green" alternative to hardwood floors.
+While probably not the preferred material for Eichler or mid-century modern 'purists', Bamboo is a flooring material which has increased in popularity for the past several years because of its aesthetic appeal, reasonable cost and reputation as an eco-friendly, "green" alternative to traditional hardwood floors.
 Some of the potential disadvantages of bamboo flooring include durability, compatability with in-floor radiant heat systems, and also fading over time (as illustrated below in the picture to the right).
-A few San Francisco Bay Area resources for general bamboo flooring information are Smith+ Fong Plyboo and EcoTimber.

-Carpeting Installing wall-to-wall carpeting throughout an Eichler home is rare however many owner choose to install carpet in specific rooms of their homes.
+Installing wall-to-wall carpeting throughout an Eichler home is rare however many owner choose to install carpet in specific rooms of their homes.
 Carpet is often seleted for use in rooms where comfort and acoustic dampening is desired.
 One signficant disadvantage of carpeting an Eichler home is that it can dramatically reduce the effectiveness of an in-floor radiant heat system.
-For additional information, see Radiant Floors & Carpeting.

 Fortunately, there are carpeting materials and padding/underlayment materials that exist which can provide a good balance between comfort and function.
 Additionally, there are newer "modular" carpeting systems, such as the FLOR™ product, which can quickly and easily be installed and removed in Eichlers by anyone.